user096/MashiroBot/README.md

 A level system bot written in JavaScript using [discord.js](https://github.com/discordjs/discord.js) Library

-will be editing the build soon
+will be editing the build soon to add more commands

 | Command | Description |
 | ------ | ------ |